Estimating Mixed Memberships with Sharp Eigenvector Deviations: Notations, Identifiability and Algorithms

-For any matrix $\bM$, we will use $\bM_i$, $\bM_{1:i,:}$, and $\bM_{1:i,1:j}$ to denote the $i^{th}$ row, the submatrix formed by the first $i$ rows, and the submatrix formed by the first $i$ rows and first $j$ columns respectively.
-We will use $\|\bM\|$ and $\|\bM\|_F$ to respectively denote the operator and Frobenius norms of a $n\times n$ matrix, $\|\bv\|$ to denote the Euclidean norm of a vector $\bv$.
-We use $\tilde{O}$ and $\tilde{\Omega}$ to denote upper and lower bounds up to logarithmic factors.
+Before presenting our results on identifiability we introduce some notations and assumptions.
+Let $[n]:=\{1,2,\cdots,n\}$.
+For any matrix $\bM$, {we use $\bM(i,:)$/$\bM(:,i)$, $\bM(S,:)$/$\bM(:,S)$ to denote the $i^{th}$ row/column of matrix $\bM$ and the submatrix formed by rows/columns in set $S$ of matrix $\bM$ respectively, and $S=i:j$ denotes the set of indices from $i$ to $j$.} We use $\|\bM\|$ and $\|\bM\|_F$ to respectively denote the operator and Frobenius norms of a matrix $\bM$, and $\|\bv\|$ to denote the Euclidean norm of a vector $\bv$.
+We denote $[\bX|\bY]$ as the concatenation of columns of matrices $\bX$ and $\bY$.
+We use $\tilde{O}$ and $\tilde{\Omega}$ to denote upper and lower bounds up to poly-logarithmic factors.
 Finally we present a consolidated list of notations in Table~\ref{table:notation}.

-We shall now provide necessary and sufficient conditions for the identifiability of the MMSB model, and present our algorithm for inferring its parameters from the observed network.
+We shall now provide necessary and sufficient conditions for the identifiability of the MMSB model with respect to $\bTheta$ and $\bB$.